Loan Guide for Small Businesses

-All manner of grants are available.
-These are not loans but "gifts" which don't need to be repaid.
-Generally the value is smaller and harder to receive.
+All types of grants are available.
+These are not loans, but "gifts" that don't need repaying.
+Usually, the value is smaller and harder to receive.

-Grants are normally provided by government departments, universities and local councils.
-Check locally to see what could be available for your business.
+Government departments, universities, and local councils tend to offer grants to businesses, so check locally to see what could be available for your new venture.

 - Financing, grants and loan articles home page